 ECTS credits represent a value allocated to course units to describe the student workload required to complete them.
 They reflect the quantity of work each course requires in relation to the total quantity of work required to complete a full year of academic study at the institution, that is, lectures, practical work, seminars, private work (in the library or at home), and examinations or other assessment activities.
 ECTS credits express a relative value.

 In ECTS, 60 credits represent the workload of a year of study; normally 30 credits are given for a semester and 20 credits for a term.
 Credits are awarded only when the course has been completed and all required examinations have been successfully taken.
-In many cases, NUI Galway students will normally be required to attain 40 ECTS credits during their year abroad.
+In many cases, University of Galway students will normally be required to attain 40 ECTS credits during their year abroad.
 For B.A.
 International non-language students, this will mean 20 credits in each subject, unless otherwise approved by the College of Arts, Social Sciences & Celtic Studies, while B.A.
 International students availing of a language placement will take courses as directed by the relevant NUI Galway department.

 Credit Requirements and Recognition

 BA International students generally spend the third year of their course attending a partner university abroad (in the case of language students, a teaching assistantship will also satisfy the Year Abroad requirement for the BA International).
 Language students on Erasmus study visits will be required to take modules at the partner university totalling 45 ECTS (25 in their language subject and 20 in their other subject), and non-language students who are offered a place will be required to take 20 credits abroad in each of their two degree subjects over the course of the year, i.e. a total of 40 ECTS.
-The chosen courses must be pre-approved in the student’s learning agreement, and must be successfully completed in order to allow for full recognition by NUI Galway of the Year Abroad, so that the student can proceed to Final Year of the BA International.
+The chosen courses must be pre-approved in the student’s learning agreement, and must be successfully completed in order to allow for full recognition by University of Galway of the Year Abroad, so that the student can proceed to Final Year of the BA International.
 A teaching assistantship, successfully completed, will fulfil the credit requirement for the language involved, but it will be necessary for the student to complete project work in the second degree subject while abroad.

 Other BA programmes

-Students on Connect or other denominated programmes who have a study abroad opportunity will generally spend one semester (during Third Year) at a partner university, where they will be required to secure a designated number of credits in order to be awarded 30 ECTS by NUI Galway.
+Students on Connect or other denominated programmes who have a study abroad opportunity will generally spend one semester (during Third Year) at a partner university, where they will be required to secure a designated number of credits in order to be awarded 30 ECTS by University of Galway.
 They should consult their Programme Director for advice on how many and what type of courses to take while abroad.

 B.Comm.
 International with language

 Students on the B.Comm.
 International taking French, German or Spanish will spend the third year of their course attending an Erasmus partner university in a relevant country, and will be required to secure 40 – 45 ECTS during their studies there.
-The modules must be approved in advance via the Learning Agreement, and full credit will be awarded by NUI Galway for their successful completion within the framework of this four-year programme.
+The modules must be approved in advance via the Learning Agreement, and full credit will be awarded by University of Galway for their successful completion within the framework of this four-year programme.
 Please consult individual programme coordinators for more details.

 B.Comm non-language (B.Comm.
 Global)